fastoch/Networking/Cisco_Router_config.md

 exit
 ```

-Now, we're going to create an access list.
-Fro the config mode:
+Now, we're going to create an ACL.
+From the config mode:
 ```
-ip access-list standard
+ip access-list standard acl-name permit
 ```

 ---